 Therefore, they are the same alerts we can find in the Garmin 920xt, except for the altitude alert which is new for the Fenix 3.

-If you're wondering what "custom" alerts are, they will be messages that you can create to be activated at a certain time or distance.
-By default you will have alerts for drinking, eating, driving around or going home, but you can also set the message to whatever you want.
+If you are wondering what "customize" alerts are, they are messages that you can create to be triggered at a certain time or distance.
+By default you will have alerts for drinking, eating, turning around or going home, but you can also configure the message for whatever you want.

 Finally I must mention the metronome, although it is not in the alert category.